Tap30/web-components/CONTRIBUTING.md

 If you're reading this, you're definitely awesome!
 <br />
-The following is a set of guidelines for contributing to StylelessUi and its packages, which are hosted in the [TAPSI Design System's Monorepo](https://github.com/Tap30/web-components).
+The following is a set of guidelines for contributing to TAPSI Design System's Monorepo, which are hosted in the [TAPSI Design System's Monorepo](https://github.com/Tap30/web-components).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct